-We have bariatric weight loss surgery psychologists on our staff who have expertise in understanding the process of getting weight loss surgery and what it entails to have successful outcomes post-weight loss surgery.
+We have bariatric psychologists on our staff who have extensive knowledge and expertise in helping who are preparing for or who have had weight loss surgery.
 They have spent years working in weight loss surgery programs and understand some of the difficulties and concerns that people can struggle with both before and after weight loss surgery.
-Bariatric surgery typically requires making a number of significant changes to your lifestyle, and some of those changes may be easier than others.
+Bariatric surgery is a tool rather than a fix, and thus success after surgery depends upon individuals making and maintaining a number of significant changes to lifestyle and habits.
+Some of those changes may be easier than others.

 We are here to help you through it all!
 We offer individual therapy services to help people make these changes prior to surgery, whether that means addressing concerns like binge eating, developing a new relationship with food, or serving as your coach as you work on putting new habits into place.
 We also work with people after weight loss surgery who may be struggling to stick with lifestyle changes or are concerned about weight regain after surgery.
 Surgery can also lead to some unexpected changes in social relationships, body image, and other aspects of life, and we are here to help you to adapt to and cope with change.